Published July 28, 2022. Updated May 11, 2023.

 Many landlords often offer a monthly agreement after a 12-month residential lease agreement ends.
-If a renter is on the fence about signing a new lease and they've been a model citizen, offering a month-to-month lease to keep that great renter a while longer can be good for your bottom line.
+If a renter is on the fence about signing a new lease and they've been an excellent resident, offering a month-to-month lease to keep that great renter a while longer can be good for your bottom line.

 A month-to-month rental agreement can also be beneficial when offering rental units for short-term stays or for tenants that need more flexibility than a long-term lease offers.
-Of course, these are just two scenarios where these leases could be helpful, but let's explore more about how using them often can benefit and challenge a residential property owner.
+Of course, these are just two scenarios where these leases could be helpful, but we'll talk next about how using a monthly agreement can benefit and challenge a residential property owner.

 Seattle has plenty of neighborhoods with demand for month-to-month rentals, such as university neighborhoods.
 In addition, a student may be more likely to rent from you if they aren't locked into a long-term agreement.
 Business travelers also make good use of monthly rent agreements when in the area for short-term work engagements.